SCE projects and activity news.

 City of Powell, Transfer Station - In cooperation with Inberg-Miller Engineers, SCE aided in the site planning, design and construction of a new transfer station for municipal waste due to the closure of the City's landfill.

-Park County, Diamond Basin Road Design- SCE continues to provide design, construction support, and boundary survey services to Park County for the Diamond Basin Road (County Road 6UU).
-The overall project extends from County Road 6SR, west to the South Fork Highway for a distance of approximately 2.6 miles.
+Park County, Diamond Basin Road Design- SCE provided design, construction support, and boundary survey services to Park County for the Diamond Basin Road (County Road 6UU).
+The overall project extended from County Road 6SR, west to the South Fork Highway for a distance of approximately 2.6 miles.

 ESGR Freedom Award - In 2015, Sage Civil Engineering was recognized as a nominee for the Wyoming Employer Support for Guard and Reserve Freedom Award.
 The Secretary of Defense Employer Support Freedom Award, is the highest recognition given by the U.S. Government to employers for their outstanding support of employees serving in the Guard and Reserve.
 Each year, Guard and Reserve employees, or a family member acting on their behalf, have the opportunity to nominate their employer for the Freedom Award.
 The ESGR State Committees review nominations and submit recommendations to advance to the next round in each of the three categories: small employer, large employer and the public sector.
 A national selection board comprised of senior DoD officials, business leaders, and prior awardees select up to 15 employers to receive the Secretary’s prestigious award.